-- 1. Lunch lines should be orderly.
-Breaking in lunch or snack lines will not be allowed. - 2.
-Trays should be returned to the proper station, and trash should be disposed of in containers placed for that purpose. - 3.
-During each lunch period, students must remain in the designated cafeteria area. - 4.
-Students may use the restrooms with permission from a cafeteria monitor.
-Lunch students may only use the main hallway restrooms nearest to the cafeteria. - 5.
-Students have the option to pre-pay for meals by creating a debit account. - Throwing food items or objects of any nature in the cafeteria constitutes a serious safety hazard and will not be tolerated.
-Any student that throws items in the cafeteria will be disciplined accordingly. - 7.
-Students are to report directly to the cafeteria for their assigned lunch. - 8.
-Students giving or using unauthorized free or reduced lunch numbers will be subject to disciplinary action, as it is considered theft. - 9.
-Students are expected to dispose of food properly before departing from the lunchroom.
-Leaving items behind such as left-over food, paper products, or trays are unacceptable.
-Students caught violating this expectation may be subject to disciplinary action deemed appropriate by the administration. - 10.
-Students are required to remain seated until the dismissal bell sounds during lunches. - 11.
-Students shall not linger at the cash register upon completing their transactions.
+- Lunch lines should be orderly.
+Breaking in lunch or snack lines will not be allowed.
+1. - Trays should be returned to the proper station, and trash should be disposed of in containers 2. placed for that purpose. - 3.
+During each lunch period, students must remain in the designated cafeteria area. - Students may use the restrooms with permission from a cafeteria monitor.
+Lunch students 4. may only use the main hallway restrooms nearest to the cafeteria. - Throwing food items or objects of any nature in the cafeteria constitutes a serious safety 5. hazard and will not be tolerated.
+Any student who throws items in the cafeteria will be disciplined accordingly. - Students are to report directly to the cafeteria for their assigned lunch.
+6. - Students giving or using unauthorized free or reduced lunch numbers will be subject to 7. disciplinary action, as it is considered theft. - Students are expected to dispose of food properly before departing from the lunchroom.
+8. Leaving items behind such as left-over food, paper products, or trays are unacceptable.
+Students caught violating this expectation may be subject to disciplinary action deemed appropriate by the administration. - Students are required to remain seated until the dismissal bell sounds during lunches.
+9. - Students shall not linger at the cash register upon completing their transactions.